-Name (also glycerol or propanetriol) for a colorless, syrupy, trivalent of alcohol, It arises as a primary and valuable by-product mainly at the beginning of the alcoholic fermentation especially by wild, weinbergseiegne yeasts, That means that at one spontaneous fermentation usually higher levels of glycerol result.
-In a controlled fermentation with art yeasts, the ratio of glycerol to ethanol (the most common type of alcohol in wine) about 1 to 12.
+Name (also glycerol or propanetriol) for a colorless, syrupy, trivalent of alcohol, It arises as a primary and valuable by-product mainly at the beginning of the alcoholic fermentation especially through wild, vineyards yeasts, That means that with one spontaneous fermentation usually higher amounts of glycerin result.
+In the case of controlled fermentation with synthetic yeast, the ratio is glycerin to ethanol (the most common type of alcohol in wine) about 1 in 12.
 The higher the alcohol content, the higher the glycerin content.
-The name is derived from the Greek "glykos" (sweet), because the substance tastes slightly sweet.
-On the Sweet a wine has only a small influence.
-A high proportion causes a positively valued wine viscosity (Viscosity).
-Therefore, glycerol is colloquially called "oil sweet".
+The name is derived from the Greek "glycos" (sweet) because the fabric tastes slightly sweet.
+On the Sweet of a wine, however, it has little influence.
+A high proportion results in a positive evaluation in the wine viscosity (Viscosity).
+That is why glycerin is also colloquially called "oil sweet".

-Such a wine is called fat (alcoholic) and / or oily (full-bodied, velvety) or too high extracts (oil sweet) called.
-The proportion is in healthy grapes between 6 to 10 g / l, at very sweet Weeping even up to 25 g / l.
-Glycerine has no influence on the phenomenon of Church window, the "tears" in a wine glass.
-By banned addition of synthetic glycerin low-extract wines can be "improved".
+Such a wine is considered fat (rich in alcohol) and / or oily (full-bodied, velvety) or also high extracts (oil sweet) called.
+The proportion of healthy grapes is between 6 to 10 g / l very sweet Weep even up to 25 g / l.
+Glycerin has no influence on the phenomenon of Church window, the "tears" in a wine glass.
+The addition of synthetic glycerin forbidden can "improve" low-extract wines.
 Such a wine adulteration but is through analysis demonstrated.
-In the 19th century that was Scheelisieren (Addition of glycerol) is still an official procedure.
-An increase in the glycerol content can be achieved by the Chianti usual Governo method be achieved.
+It was in the 19th century Scheelisieren (Addition of glycerin) still an official procedure.
+An increase in the glycerol content can be caused by the Chianti usual Governo method be achieved.
 See a list of all wine ingredients below total extract,